03 March 2022

 Masterpact NW Circuit BreakersResolution:

 On the front face of an NW breaker, just below the OPEN and CLOSE buttons, are two small clear windows.
 Behind those windows are flags that change state depending on the status of the breaker.
-The left hand flag shows only one message: the status of the breaker contacts (Open or Closed).
-The right hand flag shows two messages: the status of the charging spring (discharged or charged), and whether or not there is anything that will physically interfere with successfully closing the breaker (OK or Not OK).
+The left hand flag shows only one message: the status of the breaker contacts (open or closed).
+The right hand flag shows two messages: the status of the charging spring (discharged or charged), and whether or not there is anything that will physically interfere with successfully closing the breaker (OK or

 The flag in figure 1 shows "charged OK" (all in yellow), meaning the spring is charged, and there is nothing to physically interfere with the breaker being closed.